emahannon/Dream-Booking-Project/README.md

-# :briefcase: :airplane_departure: Dream Booking System
+# :briefcase: Dream Booking System

 This system will implement simple and easy bookings for flights and hotels.

+Completed as part of the 1st year of Master's studies with partner Yuliia Perevozniuk.

 # Installation/Usage